Chalo1996/binary_trees/README.md

 ```
 To achieve a logarithmic time O(log(h)) by
 implementing a special type of Binary Tree
-called a Binary Search Tree
+called a Binary Search Tree.
 ```

 ## The structure used: